yardenshoham/nalgeon.github.io/_posts/2021-04-10-dataviz-guide.md

 -   Comprehensive yet not too wordy (150 pages).
 -   Highly practical and with lots of examples (197 figures).

-The book consists of seven chapters.
-They provide advice on designing clear, concise, and actionable reports and dashboards:
+The book provides advice on designing clear, concise, and actionable reports and dashboards:

 1. How to articulate the message.
 2. How to choose an appropriate chart type.